daily-co/daily-python/docs/src/usage.rst

 participants that are shown as thumbnails can use the `lower` profile and the active speaker can use the `higher` profile.

-See :func:`daily.CallClient.subscription_profiles` for more details.
+See :func:`daily.CallClient.update_subscription_profiles` for more details.

 Assigning subscription profiles to participants
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~